• Release History

 ❷ Full license required users: Provides you with a list of all users which require a full license.

-❸ Team Member users: A Team Member is a user assigned to specific license groups in Azure Active Directory.
+❸ Team Member users: A Team Member is a user assigned to a specific license group in Azure Active Directory.

-❹ External users: When there are users from other Azure Active Directories for example, they are listed here too.
+❹ External users: For example, when there are users from other Azure Active Directories, they are listed here too.

 ❺ Licensing Relevant roles: Users assigned such a security role are counted for licensing.

 ❻ Licensing Unrelevant roles: These are automatically assigned app access roles.
-Users that only have these roles assigned are not counted for licensing.
+Users that only have these roles assigned do not count for licensing.

 Figure 3: User Count Info Overview

-As the table shows, there are 46 full license required users, and with a click on the table, a detailed overview is represented:
+As the table shows, there are 46 users who require full licenses, and with a click on the table, you can view a detailed overview:

-Where to find the information about counted licenses in the Dynamics 365 Online Service?
+How to find information about counted licenses in the Online Service Configuration

 Figure 5: Online Service Dynamics 365